ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 * Any combination of the above: a hypothetical “Asia Development” application profile could incorporate all of these elements and more, such as: small capacity size, private cloud provider, located in Asia, and a development environment database variables, including allowing run-time override for any of the properties if desired.

+## Quiz: Application Profiles

+### QUIZ QUESTION
+Select the 2 best practices that apply when naming an application profile.

+* Make it as simple and user-friendly as possible.

+* Use nouns that reflect the audience use case.